PlagueHO/CosmosDB/README.md

 ## Requirements

-This module requires:
+This module supports the following:

+- Windows PowerShell 5.x:
+  - **AzureRM.Profile** and **AzureRM.Resources** PowerShell modules
+    are required if using `New-CosmosDbConnection -ResourceGroup $resourceGroup`

+or:

+- PowerShell Core 6.x:
-- PowerShell 5.0
+  - **AzureRM.NetCore.Profile** and **AzureRM.NetCore.Resources** PowerShell

-It may work on PowerShell 6.0, but is currently untested.
+    modules are required if using `New-CosmosDbConnection -ResourceGroup $resourceGroup`

 ## Installation